strata-mvc/strata/docs/routes.md

 ### More complex request matching

-Under the hood Strata uses AltoRouter.
+Under the hood Strata uses AltoRouter to match routes.
 As long as you specify rules using their array notation it will work.
 More information about how you can customize the rules can be found on [Altorouter's documention page](https://github.com/dannyvankooten/AltoRouter).

 <!--
 ## Creating a new route